taha3azab/Capstone-Cloud-DevOps/README.md

 - Building Kubernetes clusters.
 - Building Docker containers in pipelines.

-You will develop a CI/CD pipeline for micro services applications with either blue/green deployment or rolling deployment.
-You will also develop your Continuous Integration steps as you see fit, but must at least include typographical checking (aka “linting”).
-To make your project stand out, you may also choose to implement other checks such as security scanning, performance testing, integration testing, etc.!
+The project uses a centralized image repository to manage images built in the project.
+After a clean build, images are pushed to the repository.

+Execute linting step in code pipeline
+Code is checked against a linter as part of a Continuous Integration step (demonstrated w/ two screenshots)

+Build a Docker container in a pipeline
+The project takes a Dockerfile and creates a Docker container in the pipeline.

-Once you have completed your Continuous Integration you will set up Continuous Deployment, which will include:
+Continuous Deployment, which includes:

-Pushing the built Docker container(s) to the Docker repository (you can use AWS ECR, create your own custom Registry within your cluster, or another 3rd party Docker repository) ; and
+- Pushing the built Docker container(s) to the Docker repository
-Deploying these Docker container(s) to a small Kubernetes cluster.
-For your Kubernetes cluster you can either use AWS Kubernetes as a Service, or build your own Kubernetes cluster.
-To deploy your Kubernetes cluster, use either Ansible or Cloudformation.
-Preferably, run these from within Jenkins as an independent pipeline.
+- Deploying Docker container to a small Kubernetes cluster.

+The project performs the correct steps to do a rolling deployment into the environment selected.